Zion National Park, in southwest Utah, preserves perhaps the most fairytale landscape

 Trailhead: The trail leaves from the Grotto trailhead in Zion Canyon.
 This is

-a very popular hike (with good reason) so expect the trail to be crowded for most of the day.
+another very popular hike so expect the trail to be crowded for most of the day.

 Zion's other signature hike is to Angels' Landing, a narrow sandstone fin

-almost fairytale, views of the canyon from the top, and getting there
+views of the canyon from the top, but this is a hike

 up to and along a side canyon, before reaching a junction with the West